 The Bevel House design is an art glass design influenced by the common bevels used in Victorian windows called "house bevels" due to their shape.
 I make this design in two heights.

 The regular design, shown on the left, uses 12 house bevels and half square bevels of two sizes.
 This design is 18" long, 8.5" wide and 15" high.
-The lower trim is a green and white opal glass and is 3" high.
+The lower trim is a Spectrum Green and White opal glass and is 3" high.

 In both designs the roof structure, made from clear glass, lifts off for complete access to your garden and is of the same size.
 This also allows removal of the interior tray that contains the growing area.

-The two photos below show the three components of this terrarium design on the right, and a side view of the shorter design on the left.
+The two photos below show the three components of the regular design on the right, and a side view of the shorter design on the left.
+The higher design has similar components, just the bevel layout difference.

 So for my Bevel House Terrarium there are a number of possible layouts available: